walkrick/refactoring-to-activerecord/README.md

 1. *Write a test!*
 1. See the test fail for the _reason you expect_
 1. Write implementation
+1. Commit and push to GitHub
+1. Push to Heroku
 1. Finish and deliver story
+1. Check heroku and bask in the glory of real software
 1. Rinse and Repeat